mattpe/wbma/docs/w4-upload.md

 1. Study [ImagePicker](https://docs.expo.io/versions/v34.0.0/sdk/imagepicker/) and use the example to select Image from ImagePicker and display it in `<Image>` when the first button is pressed.
 1. When uploading a file to the API, you need to send [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects)
     - current version of Expo or React Native seems to have an issue with fetch using FormData so lets try [Axios](https://github.com/axios/axios) instead
-    - in Upload.js create functon 'doUpload' which is called by onPress event of the second button (a bit like LoginForm.js).
+    - in Upload.js create functon 'doUpload' which is called by onPress event of the second button (a bit like in _Login.js_).
        - you can use [this article](https://stackoverflow.com/questions/42521679/how-can-i-upload-a-photo-with-expo) as a reference (use Axios instead of fetch).
 See the part after this comment "// ImagePicker saves the taken photo to disk and returns a local URI to it".
 NOTE: the example generates an invalid [mime-type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types#JPEG) for `.jpg` files.
 This can be fixed e.g. ("quick'n'dirty" style) by adding a row `if (type === 'image/jpg') type = 'image/jpeg';` after the `let type = ...` statement
     - After image is uploaded (promise returned by async upload function is completed) redirect to Home
         - wait 1-2 seconds before going to Home so that thumbnail (generated on the server) is ready